 Macanese Food Guide

 Macau’s rich colonial history has always given it a leg up on other dining destinations.
 The Portuguese brought a slice of Iberia to the Orient, the local Southern Chinese introduced Cantonese food from Guangdong and Fujian, and Macanese cuisine developed at the end, a truly unique world food culled from Portugal’s great naval expedition Eastward, and the integration of spices, vegetables and other ingredients from Africa, India, Indonesia and China.

 It’s all resulted in Macau being home to the best Portuguese food in Asia, the most authentic Cantonese fare outside of the mainland and Hong Kong, as well as one fantastic local cuisine that was created and developed through the centuries by the Portuguese, yet strangely enough can’t be found in Portugal, only in Macau.

-The dining scene has also benefited greatly from the explosive growth of the casino industry over the past 15 years, as evidenced by the 2021 Michelin Guide, which awarded stars to 18 of Macau’s restaurants, quite an impressive achievement for a city that doesn’t even have a million people.
-The addition of superlative French, Italian, Spanish, Japanese and Indian cuisine has turned Macau into a world class dining destination, one that only promises to get better in the years to come.
+The dining scene has also benefited greatly from the explosive growth of the casino industry over the past 15 years, as evidenced by the 2023 Michelin Guide, which awarded stars to 17 of Macau’s restaurants, quite an impressive achievement for a city that doesn’t even have a million people.
+The addition of superlative French, Italian, Spanish, Japanese and Indian cuisine has turned Macau into a world class dining destination, one that only promises to get even better in the years to come.

 In this section, I’m going to break it all down for you, by introducing the different styles of food and snacks, as well as recommend restaurants that I enjoy visiting myself.